-So, in this article, we’ll share our lifesaving severe weather RV tips that will make you think twice about hunkering down in your motorhome or camper to ride out the storm.
+So, we’ll share our lifesaving severe weather RV tips that will make you think twice about hunkering down in your motorhome or camper to ride out the storm.
 Because seriously, if you do, you will go for a ride you’ll never forget…if you live through it!

 Weather Emergency Preparation Tips for RVers

 Before we proceed with our severe weather tips, let’s first dive right into knowing the difference in the stages of weather.
 And, we’ll share when it’s the right time to evacuate your RV or camper.